 Sigmund Freud remains impossible to ignore, even for people who think he was badly wrong.

 That is part of what makes him such a durable figure.
-Freud did not simply propose a technique for treating patients.
+Freud did more than propose a technique for treating patients.
 He changed the vocabulary by which modern people describe themselves.
 The unconscious, repression, wish, conflict, libido, dream-work, childhood injury, the divided self: even where his claims no longer hold as science, his categories still haunt culture.

 He made the mind into an argument that ordinary people could not quite stop having.